beast-dev/doc/pages/beast/reference/beast_clocks.md

 A. Yoder and Z. Yang (2000) Estimation of primate speciation dates using local molecular clocks.
 Mol.
 Biol.
 Evol.
 17(7):1081-1090.

 W. L. S. Li and A. J. Drummond (2012) Model averaging and Bayes factor calculation of relaxed molecular clocks in Bayesian phylogenetics.
 Mol.
 Biol.
 Evol.
 29(2):751-761.

+A. J. Drummond and M. A. Suchard (2010) Bayesian random local clocks, or one rate to rule them all.
+BMC Biology 2010, 8:114

 {% include links.html %}